CarterMoody/LiveInteractiveBirdFeeder/README.md

 # Code:
 There are Four basic elements to the RPi (transmitter) code: A polling engine which queries the blockchain for wallet balance change; A timer which feeds regularly, Code to send a feed signal to the Arduino (receiver); and a separate program to only send feed signal once (to be triggered by Tasker or for testing purposes).
 The comments within the code are, I believe, sufficient to explain what is going on.
-Remember to replace instances of "Your API Key Here" and "Enter Password" With your unique values!
+Remember to edit the Keys.txt file to contain your API keys for querying!

 There are Two basic elements to the Arduino (receiver) code: A polling engine which queries the serial for input from the attached XBEE module; and the code necessary to send a signal to the motor to spin.
 Again, I believe the comments are sufficient to understand.

 There is an additional file called Keys.txt where you will place your SnapyIO API key and BlockIO API key.
 This was created so that you do not accidentally upload any sensitive information like API keys!

 Another fun file, called: "forever" is a linux bash script which will run any python program forever.
 It starts the process via a Popen() command and then waits for it to quit before looping back and starting it again.
 This way, if ever the program crashes unexpectedly, it will restart automatically.
 The only reason Birds.py should crash is a connection error stemming from a request.
 I have built in some smart requesting functionality to handle most exceptions, however in the unlikely event that the program crashes, this will provide a good failsafe.
+The uptime of my program running 24/7 is now 100% since November 2019.

 # Tasker: